Vonvikken/svg-maps/README.md

 map, its name will be shown in a tooltip and its boundaries will be highlighted (though this feature can be turned off via CSS).

-This is how a map of a _comune_ will look like with the default style:
+This is how a map of a _comune_ will look like with the default style (in this case Rimini, province of Rimini, region Emilia-Romagna):

 <img src="img/Rimini.svg" width="800" alt="Comune of Rimini, province of Rimini, Emilia-Romagna, Italy"/>

+The _comune_ of interest (Rimini) is shown in red, whereas the other _comuni_ of the province are in yellow.
+A lighter shade of yellow is for the other provinces of its own region, whereas the neighboring regions are in orange.
+Finally, the independent nation of San Marino is colored in gray.

+_Note_: if you don't see the tooltips and the highlighted boundaries, try to right click on the image and select _Show image_.

 ## Usage
 _TO DO_